-I, (name), hereby acknowledge that I have read, understand, and will comply with all Hudson Taylor University policies.
-I understand my responsibilities as a student of Hudson Taylor University, and I hereby pledge to abide fully by all provisions of the Code of Conduct.
-I understand that, in the event of my violating any of these provisions, or any other University Policy, I may be subject to academic discipline, up to and including dismissal from Hudson Taylor University.
-I understand that Hudson Taylor University will report any conduct that violates local, state, or federal law to the appropriate authorities.

-I hereby acknowledge HTU's institutional goals, Mission Statement, Ethical Values, and Tenets of Faith; and I commit myself to doing my personal best to live by these rules and to achieving HTU's institutional goals and outcomes.
+I,(na me), hereby acknowledge that I have read, understand, and will comply with all Hudson Taylo or University policies.
+I understand my responsibilities as a student of Hudson Taylor University, a and I hereby pledge to abide fully by all provisions of the Code of Conduct.
+I understand that, in the event of my violating any of these provisions, or any other University Policy, I may be subject to o academic discipline, up to and including dismissal from Hudson Taylor University.
+I understand that I Hudson Taylor University will report any conduct that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local, state, or federal law to the appropriate that violates local law to the appropriate law to oriate authorities.
+I hereby acknowledge HTU's institutional goals, Mission State ement, Ethical Values, and Tenets of Faith; and I commit myself to doing my personal best to live by these e rules and to achieving HTU's institutional goals and outcomes.
+Signature Date Witness Date (Authorized Hudson Taylor University Representative)